9 Tips to Fit Vocals into Your Mix

 You may need to do more research when you encounter a specific problem, but if you don’t give yourself the proper perspective to identify issues with your own ears, you won’t know which questions to ask.
 There’s no harm in asking the question and doing your own research, while there is a great deal of harm in remaining ignorant once you know there is a problem.

-With that, I leave you—may your vocals always fit properly into your mix.
+With that, I leave you—may your vocals always sit properly in your mix.
+For more tips, check out this resource on mixing vocals.